 This is the entry level of professional work.
 Incumbents perform routine program/project coordination and support work, applying established processes within a defined framework to meet MSU, Federal/State Government and industry policy, rules and best practices.
 Assignments require investigation of a limited number of options and project/program support functions are of limited complexity.
 Limited exercise of judgment is required on details of work and in making preliminary selections and adaptations of alternatives.
-For training and development purposes, assignments may include some work that is typical of a higher level.
+For training and development purposes, assignments may include some work that is typically of a higher level.

 Salary Grade: 15